Do Leaf Blowers Damage Plants And What Are The Risks?

 Leaf Blowers Damage Plants

-Alternatives such as mulchers and blowers with dual motors can help reduce carbon monoxide and other emissions, but it is still not a perfect solution.The real solution would be to properly maintain the trees in your backyard, so that they have healthy leaves throughout the year.
+Alternatives such as mulchers and blowers with dual motors can help reduce carbon monoxide and other emissions, but they are still not a perfect solution.The real solution would be to properly maintain the trees in your backyard so that they have healthy leaves throughout the year.

 Conclusion